suturo16/planning/README.md

   - :ring: `:ring:` when working on dependencies
 5. **Resolve all merge conflicts**

-  Before assigning another developer for reviewing your merge request you MUST make sure that there are no merge conflicts with the `master` branch (GitLab does actually not allow merging when conflicts are present).
+  Before assigning another developer for reviewing your merge request you MUST make sure that there are no merge conflicts with the `master` branch (GitHub does actually not allow merging when conflicts are present).
 If they are present it is your job to resolve them and not the reviewers.
 6. **Delete merged branches**

   After a branch was successfully merged into the master branch all feature branches aren't very useful any longer.
-Therefore you MUST always delete those feature branches after the merge if not already done by the reviewer (in GitLab there is a checkbox right next to the `merge` button that will automatically delete the feature branch after the merge).
+Therefore you MUST always delete those feature branches after the merge if not already done by the reviewer (in GitHub there is a button right next to the `merge` button that will delete the feature branch after the merge).

 ### <a name="issue-tracker">Issue Tracker</a>
-This project uses the issue tracker from GitLab (you can find it [here](https://gitlab.informatik.uni-bremen.de/sputze/aimdata/issues)).
+This project uses Trello as the issue tracker (you can find the board [here](https://trello.com/b/GnVkqAGh/planning)).
 So far we use 4 main labels to categorize the issues:

 - `feature`: This label should be used when opening an issue as a feature request or as a reminder to add a specific _new_ feature.
 - `bug`: This label indicates that someone found a bug.
 The priority of this label is higher then all others.
-- `in progress`: An issues labeled with the in progress-status is currently in the works by another developer.
 - `discussion`: The discussion label is used to have issues that discuss certain things in the project.
 An action on the codebase isn't necessary most of the time.

 If you think that labels are missing on certain issues feel free to add them.